Skanderbeg Military High School

 The Skanderbeg Military High School (Shkollës së Mesme Ushtarake “Skënderbej), nicknamed as the Army Nursery was a military boarding school of the Albanian People's Army of the People's Socialist Republic of Albania.
 It served to prepare youth with general military education and the necessary secondary education to attend civilian and military higher military institutions.
 In doing so, it served as a feeder school for the Enver Hoxha United School of Officers.
-By 1960 ready sixty-percent of the graduates of the United School of Officers came from the Military High School.
+By 1960 about sixty-percent of the graduates of the United School of Officers came from the Military High School.

 History

 On 28 March 1945, the "School of War Pioneers" was opened in Tirana, following the Liberation of Albania the previous November.
 The first students to enroll in the school were 200 youth partisans, among them seven girls.
 On 11 February 1947, by order of the Minister of Defence Enver Hoxha (serving as the de facto leader and Supreme Commander), the school was renamed Skanderbeg Military High School, after Skanderbeg.
 The school began operating in the Lapraka Military Garrison, then moved to the Liaison Regiment before finally moved to the military school complex.
 Over the years, it reached quotas of up to 2000 students.
 33,000 children went through its ranks.
 In 1992, the high school was closed.
 In an interview given by President Sali Berisha, he declared that the reason he ordered the closure of the school was because "It is inhumane to educate children in adolescence with such a Spartan discipline."